TLS/SSL Basics

 Hazelcast allows you to encrypt socket level communication between

 Hazelcast members and between Hazelcast clients and members, for end-to-end encryption.
-To use it, you need to implement

-in the network configuration.
+section in the network configuration.

 <hazelcast>